SheshanVerma/CAPS/README.md

 # CAPS
-Finding the Country and Capital names
+SHESHANVERMA.Finding the Country and Capital names